Spouse Visa to ILR: Step-by-Step Guide 2026

 2. Financial requirement

 You must continue to meet the minimum income threshold at the time of your ILR application.
-The financial requirement has increased significantly — see the dedicated section below for current thresholds and how to meet them.
+The financial requirement has increased significantly; see the dedicated section below for current thresholds and how to meet them.

 3. Genuine and subsisting relationship

 You must demonstrate that your relationship with your British or settled partner is genuine and continuing.
 The Home Office will assess whether you are still living together and in a genuine relationship at the time of your ILR application.
 You will need evidence such as joint financial accounts, shared bills, correspondence addressed to both of you at the same address, and photographs together over the qualifying period.
+If your relationship has broken down before you reach ILR, see our guide on ILR after divorce or separation for the options available to you.

 4. English language at B1 level